 This category of a qualified person requires you to prove they have enough resources to maintain themselves and a comprehensive sickness insurance not to be a burden on the social security system while they are in the UK.

 EEA nationals must demonstrate they are actively looking for a job by registering with private or government agencies and submitting supporting evidence.

 Registration certificate is a confirmation that EEA/Swiss nationals have a right to be in the country and perform activities that are allowed, though there is no requirement to have it.
-Irrespective of that, we advise obtaining one as nothing is certain in terms of Brexit.

 Family members, such as spouses, civil partners, children under 21 and other financially dependent relatives, may come and live in the UK if they obtain a residence card or a family permit depending on where they have lived prior to applying.
 Proof of relationships with a sponsor must be shown.